mchlhuang/biochem3BP3-2018/Lab_7_Epidemiology/README.md

 > Flash Update - Horizontal Gene Transfer

 * In addition to WGSA.net, these genomes have been run through the PARSNP algorithm to catalog whole-genome SNPs (less SNP dense regions indicative of horizontal gene transfer).
-The result is a PHYLIP format file that also includes a reference sequence from the same MLST as well as the strain labels from WGSA.net.
+The result is a PHYLIP format file that also includes a reference sequence from the same MLST as well as the strain labels from a k-mer analysis.
 Perform a RAxML analysis (http://www.genome.jp/tools/raxml/) to determine fine-resolution relationships of these strains.
 Note: this is a nucleotide alignment, not a protein alignment, but as before include a gamma model of rate heterogeneity, a maximum likelihood search, and estimated proportion of invariable sites.
 The results file to look at is *RAxML_bipartitions.out* and the results are easier to look as a cladogram (i.e. no branch lengths).

 > Flash Update - RAD-Seq